anetczuk/LinakDeskApp/README.md

 - pandas
 - bluepy

-Following depndencies can be installed by running script `./src/install_reqs.sh`
+Following depndencies can be installed by running script `./src/install-deps.sh` or directly by `pip3 install -r "./src/requirements.txt"`.

 ### Bluepy permissions